DRYLAND CROPPING SYSTEM INTENSIFICATION IN THE HIGH PLAINS:

 Winter wheat-fallow remains one of the dominant dryland agricultural systems in the High Plains.
 Long-term experiments have demonstrated that, in conjunction with no-till, intensifying cropping systems beyond wheat-fallow by adding other crops like corn, sorghum, sunflowers, peas, or millet into the rotation can increase profitability, soil health, and overall food production.
 However, much is still unknown about the effects of cropping system intensification in different soil types, climates, and management styles.

-Through plant and soil sampling on 96 fields from 30 working dryland no-till farms and 4 long-term agricultural experiment stations (see figure), in addition to interviews with 30 farmers across a range of cropping intensities, this project will generate a better understanding of how intensified cropping systems affect:
+We collected plant and soil samples from 96 fields from 30 working dryland no-till farms and 4 long-term agricultural experiment stations (see figure), in addition to interviewing farmers across a range of cropping intensities, to generate a better understanding of how intensified cropping systems affect:

-Through plant and soil sampling on 96 fields from 30 working dryland no-till farms and 4 long-term agricultural experiment stations (see figure), in addition to interviews with 30 farmers across a range of cropping intensities, this project will generate a better understanding of how intensified cropping systems affect:
+We collected plant and soil samples from 96 fields from 30 working dryland no-till farms and 4 long-term agricultural experiment stations (see figure), in addition to interviewing farmers across a range of cropping intensities, to generate a better understanding of how intensified cropping systems affect:

 - Soil carbon storage and aggregation